OWASP/www-project-mobile-app-security/tab_sponsorship.md

 Contact [Sven Schleier](mailto:sven.schleier@owasp.org) or [Jeroen Willemsen](mailto:jeroen.willemsen@owasp.org) to take your slot.
 We will then, together with the OWASP Foundation process your sponsorship.

-## Why Sponsors?
+## Why Sponsor?

-As it turns out, writing a book to a professional standard is a challenging task, even more so if there's 50+ authors that aren't necessarily native speakers.
+As it turns out, writing a book to a professional standard is a challenging task, even more so if there's 75+ authors that aren't necessarily native speakers.
 Also, professional editors, graphic designers and layouters don't work for free.
 Thus, some funds are needed to make the tech book a reality.

 100% of the funds raised go directly into the project budget and will be used to fund production of the final release, including:

-Editing and proofreading by professional editors Graphic design and layout.
-Any leftover funds will be donated to the OWASP Foundation to the mobile security project for future use.
+- Editing and proofreading by professional editors;
+- Graphic design and layout;
+- We might have to allocate money for testdevices if certain tests are not doable on existing emulators/simulators/test-devices.

+Money left over will be saved for future rounds of editing.

 ## Other Forms of Donation